 And this question is a tricky one to answer on the spot, as it requires understanding what makes a fandom.
 Fandom is often described as the state of having an avid attachment to someone or something.
 Fandoms can also be seen as communities of people, or fans, who share the same interest toward an object and hence connect emotionally.
 Typically, there is a difference between being an avid fan and just a fan.
 Fans are willing to invest time, money, and effort in their fandoms.
 Avid fans are just as willing to do the same, but they also get more out of their investment.

 Fandoms incline people to feel similar to, or different from, other people.
 Recent studies have focused on understanding brand fandoms and the tactics different brands use to nurture theirs.
-One can no longer underestimate the power of fandoms in today’s media and entertainment industries (here is a recent proof).
+One can no longer underestimate the power of fandoms in today’s media and entertainment industries.
 Licensing, in particular, serves as a tool that connects brands with their fandoms and helps establish a dialogue between them.

 As Anita Castellar, CEO of FanGirl Consulting & Brand Management, a brand licensing pioneer, notes, this dialogue “occurs” in four ways.
 First, a brand provides fans with an opportunity to interact with it in a meaningful way via unique branded goods, services, or experiences, which convey the brand’s emotional value.
 Second, branded products unite fans, enabling them to express themselvesand their desire to belong to a certain fan community (think about it, there is a reason why you wear that awesome T-Shirt from AC/DC gig on a casual Friday?).
 Third, for many brands, reaching their fans through licensed products is also an opportunity to remind the fan of their emotional connection with a brand that makes them a part of that brand’s fandom.
 Finally, by gathering fans (consumers) together and supporting their fandoms, brands can facilitate ambassadorship among their fans, thus promoting the brand as the object of a brand fandom.